Skip to main content

 Form 80: Personal Particulars for Assessment Including Character Assessment

-Form 80, titled 'Personal Particulars for Assessment Including Character Assessment,' is submitted alongside the main visa application.
+Form 80, titled 'Personal Particulars for Assessment Including Character Assessment,' is used as a supplementary document alongside the main visa application.

 • SKILLED-INDEPENDENT-189: Skilled Independent Visa (subclass 189)